Understanding Codeine Abuse & Addiction

 Our treatment model focuses on identifying any existing mental illnesses or mental health issues that may stimulate the need to cope with issues by using alcohol.

-Our treatment facilities then focus on providing an initial support system for those attending treatment and teach them healthier ways to cope with their alcohol dependence.
+Our treatment facilities then focus on providing an initial support system for those attending treatment and teach them healthier ways to cope with their addictive behaviors.

 To find out more, or to get started, American Addiction Centers operates a confidential addiction hotline available 24/7 to help people find their path to recovery.